‘Dovetailing’ is a collaborative project exploring luthiery (the making of stringed musical instruments).

 The past months have brought into relief the different roles we all play in the world, and of the whole being greater than the sum of its individual parts.
 Considering music making as the expression of multiple and often complex interactions between humans and materials – from the tree to the luthier, to the instrument, the composer, the player and the audience, – has somehow felt resonant.

 We hope that the installation Dovetailing, comprising sculptures, sound and film will be exhibited in other venues in addition to the one it was originally developed for.
 The various aspects can be reconfigured for different contexts and spaces, and could also incorporate performances and workshop activities.

-The trailer above made by Clare Dearnaley gives an initial sense of how the project is evolving and the images below show how the shapes for the mobiles have been found.
+The trailer above made by Clare Dearnaley gives an initial sense of how the project is evolving.
 A film for London Mozart Players featuring Sally Beamish and Sophie Renshaw discussing the project and performing Prelude and Canon can be seen here.

 Below is a short film showing a trial installation, with the first mobiles hung and the trailer for the project projected onto a stone wall behind.